SoundOfScooting/TTS-Unleashed/README.md

 Possible options are `Hand` *(your current seat)*, `Grey` *(the "first" hand zone, usually White's)*, or a particular color *(that color's main hand zone)*.

 Left click opens the color selection UI *(to pick `Hand`, click again while the UI is open)*.\
-Right click opens a drop-down dialog window to pick a home.
+Right click opens a dialog window to pick a home.

 While in the color selection UI, if you right click a color/`Hand`, the camera home isn't changed, but your current camera still gets reset to that zone.